Alfresco/docs-alfresco/content-accelerator/latest/install/index.md

    This will create the base groups and folder for the Policy and Procedure solution.

 1. Import default configuration.
-Rhere are two ways you can do this.
+There are two ways you can do this.

    OPTION 1 - use the config import tool (This may not be available on initial install):